 My research specialization is classical Chinese philosophy.
 I’m particularly interested in how early Chinese theories of mind, knowledge, and language intersect with contemporary epistemology, action theory, and ethics.
+Of late, I've also become interested in the history of Chinese political thought and its philosophical implications.

 My recent publications include The Philosophy of the Mozi: The First Consequentialists (Columbia University Press, 2016), The Essential Mozi (forthcoming), and Zhuangzi and Ethics (in progress).